Thank you for expressing an interesting in joining the team of volunteers at Radio Horton.

 Once we get satisfactory DBS clearance, we will invite you to the studio for an induction session, and make arrangements for you to start volunteering, and to undertake all of the necessary training.

 Still keen?
 We hope we’ve answered all the questions you’re asking, but if we haven’t, you’re welcome to give us a shout and we will certainly do our best to put your mind at ease.
 Just drop us an email for more information.

-Click one of the buttons below to apply to become a member, or if you’re still undecided, why not attend an open evening and we’ll be pleased to meet you to talk about our volunteering opportunities and give you a tour of our studio.
-(Did we mention we’ll also provide soft drinks and biscuits?!)
+Click one of the buttons below to apply to become a member, or if you’re still undecided, why not register your interest and we’ll be pleased to meet you to talk about our volunteering opportunities and give you a tour of our studio.

 We look forward to welcoming you on board!